netdata/netdata/docs/security-and-privacy-design/README.md

 the [OSSF guidelines](https://bestpractices.coreinfrastructure.org/en/projects/2231)

 Netdata Cloud boasts of comprehensive end-to-end automated testing, encompassing the UI, back-end, and agents, where involved.
-In addition, the Netdata Agent uses an array of third-party services for static code analysis, static code security analysis, and CI/CD integrations to ensure code quality on a per pull request basis.
+In addition, the Netdata Agent uses an array of third-party services for static code analysis, security analysis, and CI/CD integrations to ensure code quality on a per pull request basis.
 Tools like Github's CodeQL, Github's Dependabot, our own unit tests, various types of linters, and [Coverity](https://scan.coverity.com/projects/netdata-netdata?tab=overview) are utilized to this end.